 To find your key activity the best place to start is your value proposition

-- What’s the most important action to build your product or service?
+- What’s are the most important actions to build your product or service?

 - What’s most important to distribute your product and service?